Samsung/tizen-docs/docs/application/dotnet/guides/applications/uiapplication/ui-app.md

     `Run()` method.

-    The following code is a minimal application using the `Tizen.Applications` namespace.
-It only builds and runs:
+    The following code is a minimal application using the `Tizen.Applications` namespace, it only builds and runs:

     ```csharp
     class App : NUIApplication